akuklev/LiterateKotlin/README.md

 ```

-### Instead of comments: treating code and text equally
+## Comments

 Our proposal from the first section implies mandatory indentation for all non-inline blocks.
 Thus, all remaining unindented lines are top-level definitions (`class …`, `object …`, …) and directives (`package …`, `import …`).
 These necessarily begin with an annotation or a keyword.
 Annotations readily begin with an `@`, and it won't be too much pain to prepend `@` to top-level keywords: `@import` already looks familiar from CSS, `@data class` and `@sealed class` make perfect sense anyway: most modifier keywords are nothing but inbuilt annotations.

-This way, every code line either starts with an `@`, or is an indented line following a code line (with possibly one or more blank lines in between).
+In this way, every code line either starts with an `@`, or is an indented line following a code line (with possibly one or more blank lines in between).
 Let us require the compiler to skim all the lines that do not meet this specification.
-These other lines now can be used for accompanying text written “as is” without fencing.
+These other lines can now be used for the accompanying text written “as is” without fencing.
 We suggest using (La)TeX hybrid-mode Markdown (`\usepackage[hybrid]{markdown}`): it has excellent readability while providing the whole power of (La)TeX, the de facto standard for writing technical and scientific papers.

 Freely interleaving the code and accompanying text, without fencing either, is the perfect fit for literate programming.
-The very same file can either be fed into a Kotlin compiler to produce a binary or into a Markdown/TeX processor to produce a paper.
+The very same file can be either fed into a Kotlin compiler to produce a binary or into a Markdown/TeX processor to produce a paper.

-Sometimes it is still desirable to comment a single line.
-Since at least 1958, em-dashes ` — ` surrounded by whitespaces were used for single-line comments to separate code and text.
-It seems to be a typographically perfect solution, but PC standard keyboard layout lacks em-dash.
-Ada, SQL, Eiffel, Elm, Haskell, Lua, SQL and several other languages use double dash `--` as an ASCII substitute for
+Sometimes, it is still desirable to comment on a single line.
+Since at least 1958, em-dashes ` — ` surrounded by whitespaces have been used for single-line comments to separate code and text.
+It seems to be a typographically perfect solution, but the standard PC keyboard layout lacks em-dash.
+Ada, Agda, SQL, Eiffel, Elm, Haskell, Lua, SQL, and several other languages use double dash `--` as an ASCII substitute for
-em-dashes, but this is incompatible with C-style decrement operator.
-We propose to use either the real em-dash (which is present in the standard MacOS keyboard layout and can be accessed via Compose+`---` on Linux) or a single backtick surrounded by whitespaces.
+em-dashes, but this is incompatible with the C-style decrement operator.
+We propose to use either the real em-dash (which is present in the standard MacOS keyboard layout and can be accessed via Compose+`- - -` on Linux) or a single backtick surrounded by whitespaces.

 ## Plain text notebooks

-Jypiter style notebooks can be seen as an interactive form of literate programming.
+Jypiter-style notebooks can be seen as an interactive form of literate programming.
 The expository paper can (and should) contain runnable code samples to illustrate usages of the code being explained and test cases for each non-trivial function.
 These should be optimally displayed as runnable, editable, debbugable blocks with rich (visual, animated, interactive) output, that's what notebooks are build from.
-Since we see such blocks as an element of literate programming, we want to provide plain-text syntax for them:
+Since we see such blocks as an element of literate programming, we want to provide plain text syntax for them:
 ```kotlin
 @run sampleFunction(1, 3)